SRGBmods/QMK-Binaries/README.md

 ![SRGBmods QMK Builds](https://srgbmods.net/img/srgbmods-qmk.png)
 # QMK Binaries #
 [QMK Firmware](https://qmk.fm/) that is supported by [SignalRGB](https://www.signalrgb.com) (includes protocol information for direct ARGB mode), compiled for your convenience and ready to install!

-If you wish to do this yourself the directions can be found [here](https://docs.signalrgb.com/qmk/building-firmware-from-source).
+If you wish to compile your own yourself the directions can be found [here](https://docs.signalrgb.com/qmk/building-firmware-from-source).

 **These binaries may include releases from different "playground(s)" and QMK repositories. stability is not guaranteed..**